Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 In v3, events could be published to a specific partition using the `send` or `sendSync` methods on the `PartitionSender` or automatically routed to an available partition via similar methods on the `EventHubClient`.
 You could either send a single event, a list of events or an event batch.

 In v5, the option to send single events is dropped to encourage sending events in batches for better throughput.
 You can send a list of events or create and send an event batch as before.
 Instead of using different classes, sending to a specific partition and making use of the automatic routing is done using overloads of the same methods.
 For example:

 - Passing a list of events to the `send` method with no options makes use of automatic routing.
-If `partitionId` is passed in the options to this method, the events are sent to the given partition
+If `partitionId` is passed in the options to this method, the events are sent to the given partition.
 - Creating a batch of events using the `createBatch` method without setting the `partitionId` in the options makes use of automatic routing.
-If `partitionId` is passed in the options to this method, the events are sent to the given partition
+If `partitionId` is passed in the options to this method, the events are sent to the given partition.

 Additionally, we consolidate send into an efficient `send(EventDataBatch)` method on the producer client.
 Batching merges information from multiple events into a single sent message, reducing the amount of network communication needed vs sending events one at a time.